Arthur Britt

 Henry Arthur Britt (17 May 1883 – 23 April 1975) was an Australian rules footballer who played for the Melbourne Football Club and St Kilda Football Club in the Victorian Football League (VFL).
-He later played for Williamstown in the Victorian Football Association (VFA) from 1903-06 where he played 43 games and kicked 22 goals and was vice-captain in his final season.
+He later played for Williamstown in the Victorian Football Association (VFA) from 1903 to 1906 where he played 43 games and kicked 22 goals and was vice-captain in his final season.
 Britt received life membership of the Williamstown club in 1908.